curtispuetz/pypp-docs/docs/learn_pypp.md

 ## Memory management

 At this point, you should read the page on [memory management](lang_features/manual_memory_management.md).
-Then, I invite you to come back and look at the examples below, which shows some common Py++ code and how the Py++ transpiler translates this code to C++.
+Then, I invite you to come back and look at the examples below, which show some common Py++ code and how the Py++ transpiler translates this code to C++.

 ## Examples